zjohn77/inflame-deeplearning/README.md

 conda env create -n inflame-deeplearning --file environment.yml
 ```

-There is some housekeeping to do with pointing the training code to data on your own computer, and the `model-config.toml` file enables you to switch parameters in and out easily.
+There is some housekeeping to do with pointing the training code to data on your own computer, and the `model-config.toml` file enables us to switch parameters in and out easily.
 This file has a section for hyperparameters and a section for IO.
 The IO section contains the following variables: `training_input`, `training_output`, `inference_input`, and `inference_output`.

 To run our example model, we are going to download and unzip this [bird images dataset](https://azuremlexamples.blob.core.windows.net/datasets/fowl_data.zip), and point the `training_input` variable to it.
 Then, point the `inference_input` variable to whatever test image you like.
 It's easy.
-Now, we're ready to run kick off a training run with `app.py`, and the way that this module works is that it is really just like a telephone switchboard.
-The actual training loop is in `train.py`; abstracting the interface from the implementation in this way allows us to easily swap out that training loop in `train.py` with another, totally unrelated, neural network architecture without worrying about breaking any communications between `app.py` and `model-config.toml`, or between the `model` module and the `infra` module.
+Now, we're ready to kick off a training run with `app.py`, and the way that this module works is that it is really just like a telephone switchboard.
+The actual training loop is in `train.py`.
+Abstracting the interface from the implementation in this way allows us to easily swap out that training loop in `train.py` with another, totally unrelated, neural network architecture without worrying about breaking any communication between `app.py` and `model-config.toml`, or between the `model` module and the `infra` module.
 As a matter of fact, the `infra` module is aware of only one thing about the `model` module: that there is a script called `app.py` in the model module.
 Arguably, this project (inflame-deeplearning) wins against jupyter notebook on this point.

 In your virtual environment, you'll change into or point your IDE to where `app.py` is and run:
 ```python